puppetlabs-toy-chest/puppetlabs-catalog_preview/README.md

 #####`--preview_environment 'ENV-NAME'`

 Specifies the environment for the preview compilation.
 Uses facts obtained from the configured facts terminus to compile the catalog.
-If you're evaluating for migration from Puppet 3.x to Puppet 4.x, this environment's puppet.conf should be configured to use the future (4.x) parser.
+If you're evaluating for migration from Puppet 3.x to Puppet 4.x, and using PE <= 4.0.0 this environment's `puppet.conf` should be configured to use the future (4.x) parser.

 #####`--debug`